learnalgorithmdotcom/request-for-improvements/README.md

-# 7-Days of Data Structure and Algorithm Fundamentals
+# 7-Days of Algorithm Fundamentals

 Discussion forum for LearnAlgorithm's “7-Days of Data Structure and Algorithm Fundamentals” course